-- ◆ Introduction-The State of the Chinese Economy
+- Introduction-The State of the Chinese Economy

 - China in the Global Economy

-- ♦ The Chinese Economic Fundamentals
+- Global Economic Trends

-- ◆ The Benefits of an Open Economy

-- ◆ The Sources of Chinese Economic Growth
+- The Chinese Economic Fundamentals

-- China as a Surplus Economy

-- ◆ The Long-Term Economic Outlook

 - Projections of the Future

 - Concluding Remarks

-- ◆ China has made tremendous progress in its economic development since it began its economic reform and opened to the world in 1978.
+- China has made tremendous progress in its economic development since it began its economic reform and opened to the world in 1978.
 It is currently the fastest growing economy in the world-averaging over 9.6% per annum compounded over the past 37 years.
 It is historically unprecedented for an economy to grow at such a high rate over such a long period of time.
 However, the Chinese economy has begun to slow down, to an average annual rate of growth of around 6.5%, in a process of transition to a "New Normal".
-In 2016, the Chinese economy grew 6.7% in real terms. - ◆ But even 6.5% per annum is still a very high rate of growth relative to many other economies.
+In 2016, the Chinese economy grew 6.7% in real terms. - But even 6.5% per annum is still a very high rate of growth relative to many other economies.
+3